 Criteria for Eligibility

-- New students must be unconditionally admitted to a main-campus degree program at Appalachian for Summer or Fall.
+- New students must be unconditionally admitted to a main-campus graduate degree program at Appalachian for Summer or Fall.

 - Students must have full-time status (minimum enrollment in 9 graduate credit hours intended/maintained).